Texas OB/GYN says he performed abortion after 6 weeks to challenge restrictive law

 “This law effectively overturns Roe v.
 Wade for people in Texas and we know it won’t stop there.
 If this is not overturned, similar laws could be enacted in states across the country, disproportionately impacting marginalized communities,” said the Austin National Organization for Women.

-Braid, a graduate of Dell Medical School at University of Texas Austin, writes that while he understands the risks he’s taking, his belief in securing abortion rights outweighs the fear.
+Braid, a graduate of the Joe R. and Teresa Lozano Long School of Medicine at The University of Texas Health Science Center at San Antonio, writes that while he understands the risks he’s taking, his belief in securing abortion rights outweighs the fear.

 “I have daughters, granddaughters and nieces.
 I believe abortion is an essential part of health care.
 I have spent the past 50 years treating and helping patients,” Braid concludes.
 “I can’t just sit back and watch us return to 1972.”

-Note: Editor’s Note: This story has been updated to reflect Dr. Braid graduated from the Joe R. and Teresa Lozano Long School of Medicine at The University of Texas Health Science Center at San Antonio.